How To Fix It

-In this article, we’re going to explore a few key possibilities that may be causing your stove to keep tripping the breaker.
+In this article, we’re going to explore the most likely reasons (in order from most likely to least likely) that may be causing your stove to keep tripping the breaker.

 1. Damaged Wiring